vertica/spark-connector/README.md

 ### Backwards Compatibility

-For Vertica 10, only reading native arrays is supported.
+For Vertica 10, only writing native arrays (1D arrays of primitive) is supported.
-For Vertica 10.x **only 1D array save() is supported.**

 ## Examples